 Additionally, the Festival will be promoted through communication channels of partner institutions, social media and our own website.
 The website, created especially for the festival, will not only familiarize the audience with the program of events, but also more broadly the history of Jewish Lublin.
 An outdoor campaign will complement the promotion of the event.

-Lubliner Festival – Jewish Culture Festival (3 edition) – a task co-financed by the Minister of Culture and National Heritage from the Culture Promotion Fund – a state earmarked fund, as part of the” Music “program, implemented by the National Institute of Music and Dance and funds from the National Cultural Center.
+Lubliner Festival – Jewish Culture Festival (4 edition) – a task co-financed by the Minister of Culture and National Heritage from the Culture Promotion Fund – a state earmarked fund, as part of the “Music” program, implemented by the National Institute of Music and Dance.

 The project is co-financed by the Minister of the Interior and Administration